 The ESPP provides Company employees the opportunity to purchase, through payroll deductions, shares of common stock at a 15% discount.
-Pursuant to the terms of the ESPP, the Company issued 69,562, 68,428 and 78,670 shares of common stock during fiscal 2016, 2015 and 2014, respectively.
-The total cost related to the ESPP, including the compensation expense calculations, was approximately \$1.1 million, \$1.1 million and \$1.0 million in fiscal 2016, 2015 and 2014, respectively.
-There are a maximum of 16.0 million shares of common stock that are reserved under the ESPP.
-At December 31, 2016, there were approximately 12.1 million remaining shares of common stock reserved for future issuance under the ESPP.
+Pursuant to the terms of the ESPP, the Company issued 83,155, 69,562 and 68,428 shares of common stock during fiscal 2017, 2016 and 2015, respectively.
+The total cost related to the ESPP, including the compensation expense calculations, was approximately \$1.0 million in fiscal 2017 and \$1.1 million in both fiscal 2016 and 2015.
+There is a maximum of 16.0 million shares of common stock that are reserved under the ESPP.
+At December 30, 2017, there were approximately 12.0 million remaining shares of common stock reserved for future issuance under the ESPP.